TryGhost/Ghost/ghost/portal/README.md

 The `data-ghost` attribute expects the URL for your site which is the only input Portal needs to work with your site's membership data via Ghost APIs.

+Alternatively, Ghost automatically injects this Portal script to any site behind a dedicated flag(see below) which can be added via config, which also enables Site owner/admins to customize specific Portal settings from Ghost-Admin.

-NOTE: This is currently under active development and can be switched on with a new dedicated flag - `portal` - in [Ghost config](https://ghost.org/docs/concepts/config/), which needs to be added to config file before starting the server.
+NOTE: Since this is currently under active development, Portal can be switched on with a new dedicated flag - `portal` - in [Ghost config](https://ghost.org/docs/concepts/config/), which needs to be added to config file before starting the server.

 ```json
 {